 As with PIK loans and notes, loan notes are not commonly used in South African acquisition transactions.
 However, transactions where a South African company is acquiring a target incorporated in another jurisdiction may involve the provision of loan notes governed by the laws of another jurisdiction.

 Asset-based financing or lending is on the increase in South Africa.
-South African businesses face cash-flow challenges and require greater flexibility for their financial needs, due to COVID-19-related disruptions to operations.
+South African businesses tend to require greater flexibility for their financial needs in the current climate.
 Asset-based financing is more common for borrowers in the manufacturing and services sectors in South Africa.

 Structures differ based on the asset being lent against but are similar to those used in other markets.
 For example, it is common for a company to use its trade receivables to receive financing through an invoice discounting arrangement with lenders.
 Lenders in South Africa do at times make borrowing base facilities available, in respect of inventory.
 However, these are not commonly used as part of acquisition finance transactions.

 Fixed assets are typically financed through an amortising term loan, which may form part of an acquisition finance transaction.